Robin Pflugrad: Early life and coaching career

 Pflugrad was born in 1958 in Eugene, Oregon, where he later attended North Eugene High School.
+His father Roy Pflugrad had been a player/coach for the Portland Indians, which won the Pacific Coast Professional Basketball League title in 1948.
 He went to college at Portland State University, where he played football as a wide receiver, earned all-academic recognition, and served as the team captain during his senior year in 1979.
 Pflugrad's first coaching experience came the following year as an assistant on the staff at his alma mater.
 In 1981, Pflugrad coached at South Eugene High School, before he returned to Portland State to serve as an assistant coach from 1982 to 1985 under head coach Don Read.
 Pflugrad then followed Read to Montana, where he worked as an assistant coach with the team's wide receivers, quarterbacks, and running backs.